mabondano/StackFlowServer/README.md

 ## License

-This project is released under the MIT License.
+This project is licensed under the Apache License, Version 2.0.
-You are free to use, modify, and distribute it for personal or commercial projects.
+See the [LICENSE](LICENSE) file for details.

 ---